andypeng93/Heart_Disease_Classification/README.md

 ### Data
-Data can include whether the patient have heart disease or not and features relating to the patient such as age, sex, chest pain, resting blood pressure, maximum heart rate, etc.
+Data includes whether the patient have heart disease or not and features relating to the patient such as age, sex, chest pain, resting blood pressure, maximum heart rate, etc.

 ## Methods